theimowski/master-thesis/docs/section-research.md

 ### WebPart

 The most important building block in Suave.IO is **WebPart**.
-It is a basic unit of composition in this framework - when combining two smaller WebParts together, a composite WebPart gets created.
+It is a basic unit of composition in this framework - when combining two smaller WebParts together, another WebPart gets created.
 WebPart is a **type alias** for the following:

 ```fsharp